Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Results and discussion

 At $t\sim2.7t_0$, when the potential energy becomes lower than $\mathscr{E}_{th}$, the electron that is closest to the emitting ion is electron number 298.
 We then observe that this electron has been among the three closest neighbors from $t\sim 0$ to $t\sim 10t_0$, approximately 10 times the characteristic time of the simulation.
 This is much longer than the typical duration of a collision, so we must assume that this corresponds to a bound electron.
 Indeed, if we now consider the electric field between $t\sim0$ and $t\sim10t_0$, it oscillates periodically, with a period of approximately $0.75t_0$ (which is the value of $\tau_{T}$ in this case), reaching very high values.
 A similar situation is observed at $t\sim40t_0$, although in this case the trapped electron oscillates around the ion only a few times, and therefore its imprint on the electric field history is not as clear.

-It is clear now that the exact value of $\mathscr{E}_{th}$ is not critical, since strong collisions and electron captures appear in the time-history of the potential energy of the ion as clear spikes, and what determines whether an ion has captured an electron or not, is the time-dependent part of the criterion.
-In the example presented in Fig. \ref{fig:E1}, the ionization potential is $V_i = 15\mathscr{E}_0$, which following the definition in Eqn. \ref{eqn:ETh} corresponds to $\mathscr{E}_{th} = -10\mathscr{E}_0$.
-However, if its value were taken between $\sim -3\mathscr{E}_0$ and $\sim -12\mathscr{E}_0$, the same results would have bee obtained.

-In fact, by taking a lower threshold energy, the only difference is the computational cost of the simulation, since the time-history of the ion would need to be checked more often.
+It can be seen now that strong collisions and electron captures appear in the time-history of the potential energy of the ion as clear spikes, and what determines whether an ion has captured an electron or not, is the time-dependent part of the criterion.
+For this reason, the value of $\mathscr{E}_{th}$ must be one such that every electron capture event is detected.
+In the example presented in Fig. \ref{fig:E1}, the ionization potential is $V_i = 10\mathscr{E}_0$ (corresponding to a potential well of $V_b = 15\mathscr{E}_0$), which following the definition in Eqn. \ref{eqn:ETh} corresponds to $\mathscr{E}_{th} = -10\mathscr{E}_0$.
+However, if one were to use a threshold energy with a lower absolute value, the same results would have been obtained, although the condition $\mathscr{E}_p<\mathscr{E}_{th}$ would have been fulfilled more times, and therefore, the time-history would have had to be checked more often.
+In fact, by taking a lower threshold energy, the only difference is the computational cost of the simulation.
 For example, at $t\sim20t_0$, the potential energy jumps below $6\mathscr{E}_{th}$, as an electron passes very close to the emitting ion.
 If the chosen threshold energy were lower, the algorithm would inspect this event as a potential electron capture.
-However, the colliding electron in this case does not remain among the three closest neighbors for long enough to be a bound particle.
-Indeed, the electric field history confirms that this corresponds to an isolated collision.
-It can therefore be seen that this system does not eliminate strong collisions and thus, by applying this criterion, it is possible to identify and select the appropriate sequences of the electric field that a radiator is subjected to during its emission, including the correlation loss owed to capturing an electron.
+However, the colliding electron in this case does not remain among the three closest neighbors for long enough to be a bound particle and, indeed, the electric field history confirms that this corresponds to an isolated collision.
+It can therefore be seen that by applying this criterion, it is possible to identify and select the appropriate sequences of the electric field that a radiator is subjected to during its emission, including the correlation loss owed to capturing an electron.
 These sequences can then be further used for Stark-broadening line shape calculations.

+It is worth now to examine the difference between this new criterion and the original criterion for bound electrons \cite{natitesis}.
+Originally, the time-history of the simulation was not considered, and the field sequences were cut every time a bound electron was detected, starting a new field sequence immediately afterwards.
+Examining Fig. \ref{fig:E1}, we can see that, using this criterion would result in the generation of $\sim 10$ different field sequences between $t\sim 0$ and $t\sim 10t_0$, each $\sim 0.75t_0$ in duration (every time the oscillating electron gets sufficiently close to the ion).
+These short sequences are unphysical, since they are produced by an oscillating semiclassical electron and would result in an overestimation of the recombination broadening.
+By considering the time-history of the system, with the new criterion proposed here, these unphysical field sequences are removed.